concrete5-community/docker5/README.md

 ## PHP Versions

-Every docker images contains multiple PHP versions: 5.6, 7.4 and 8.1.
+Every docker image contains multiple PHP versions: 5.6, 7.4 and 8.1.

 When using the default entry point you can override the default one by specifying the `CCM_PHP_VERSION` environment variable, like this: